cosmos/sdk-tutorials/academy/4-my-own-chain/external-gui.md

 ---
-title: Get an external GUI
+title: Get an External GUI
 order: 24
 description: Find a Checkers GUI before you integrate with CosmJs
 tag: deep-dive
 ---

-# Get an external GUI
+# Get an External GUI

 <HighlightBox type="synopsis">